+35725368683

 • A clean criminal record for yourself and your family from your country of origin and residence.

-The requirement that you annually submit proof of holding the necessary income level has been abolished.
+The requirement to annually submit proof of meeting the necessary income level has been abolished.

 However, you must not: